The Office of Sustainability will support projects across diverse work areas:

 ARAMARK, our facilities service providers, uses green certified cleaning products, including ‘blue cleaning’—using electrically activated water in place of chemicals.
 Learn more about blue cleaning.

 The Chapel Circle was replanted with 100% California coastal native plants, the first of its kind on campus.
-Other landscaping beds feature drought-tolerant or adapted species that help conserve water.
+Other landscaping beds feature drought-tolerant or adapted species that help conserve water and promote native habitat.

 Waste & Recycling

-For instance, the Office of Sustainability coordinated a tour of Waste Management’s local transfer station and performed a waste characterization—the sorting and weighing of all Marymount College waste.
+For instance, the Office of Sustainability coordinated a tour of Waste Management’s local transfer station and performed a waste characterization—the sorting and weighing of all MCU waste.
 These activities helped the Marymount community better understand how much and what type of waste we produce.

 The Office also did a recycling bin audit, and ensured that all classrooms, offices, and residential spaces had adequate recycling bins, as well as signage about what can and cannot be recycled.